MinterTeam/minter-go-node/docs/validators.rst

 - **Double signing**: If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, this validator will get slashed on chain A
-- **Unavailability**: If a validator's signature has not been included in the last X blocks, 1% of stake will get slashed and validator will be turned off
+- **Unavailability**: If a validator's signature has not been included in the last 12 blocks, 1% of stake will get slashed and validator will be turned off

 Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes,